 Security hardening consists of implementing various security measures to protect against cyber threats and ensure the confidentiality, integrity, and availability of the system.
-The various Online Help and Knowledge Base topics below are organized in a logical order that you can follow before, during, and after configuring and deploying Devolutions Server.
+The various Documentation and Knowledge Base topics below are organized in a logical order that you can follow before, during, and after configuring and deploying Devolutions Server.
 They contain useful information, best practices, and steps to follow to ensure that your Devolutions Server is as secure as possible.

 The current topic is mostly based on the Security Dashboard.
 See Devolutions Server Security Dashboard for a list of action items including short descriptions and mitigation measures.